 Some are less obvious.
 A sawyer was a man who sawed logs.
 A turner was a man who turned wood on a lathe and made things like wooden bowls.
 A roper made ropes.
 A shoesmith made horseshoes.
 A Mercer was a dealer in fine cloth.
 Farmer may seem obvious but in fact in the Middle Ages a fermier was a tax collector.
 Farmer took on its modern meaning much later.
 However a granger was man who looked after a grange or farm.
 A frobisher polished swords or armour.

 A chapman and a hawker sold goods at markets.
 (The surname Hawk may be short for hawker or it may have begun as a nickname for a person who was as fierce as a hawk).
 People who sold goods of a certain kind were also called mongers.
 An inman was an innkeeper.
-Baxter is an old English word for a baker.
-Brewer and Brewster both, obviously come from brewing.
+Baxter meant a woman brewer.
+Brewster meant a woman brewer.

 In the Middle Ages poor people ate coarse, dark bread.
 Rich people ate fine, white bread.
-The surname Whitbread came from men who baked white bread.
+The surname Whitbread came from people who baked white bread.

 Hurd or hird is from a man who looked after herds.
 A horner was a man who made things like ink pots and spoons from cow horn.
 We also, of course, have the surname spooner, a man who made spoons.
 A crocker was a man who made crocks.